cse110-fa22-group30/cse110-fa22-group30/admin/workflow/testing.md

 npm test -- <pattern> --coverage
 ```

-You can run *all* tests locally, with coverage with the following:
+You can run *all* tests locally, with coverage, with the following:

 ```bash
 npm run test